maedjyuk-ghoti/TWikiScripts/README.md

 kbasetransfer moves the files from the given directory into the CSOKBase, gives them a KBaseU name, changes all links to the file to point to its new name, and inserts the KBase table at the bottom to allow searching through the KBase search tool.

+addkbasetable appends a kbase table to a given file, filling in the owning group and title based on the full path name passed to it.